1010101/Foundations/Readme.md

 ### Known Issues

 - *See [Known Issues][MOD:known] for full details of feature requests, and known issues*
+-  landing gear with MODULE[Foundations] can be retracted while it's Foundations is still attached to the ground. `'Jeb, I think we're stuck....'` [(Issue #11)](https://github.com/zer0Kerbal/Foundations/issues/11)

 ### Dependencies

 - [x]  [Kerbal Space Program][KSP:url] [![][KSP:shld]][KSP:url]  ***may*** work on other versions (YMMV)